augtheo/slink/README.md

 # slink

-An url shortening application.
+A url shortening application.
 Uses a simple md5 hash and persists using a postgres db.

 The compose file defines an application with a go service and a postgres db.